databricks/spark-deep-learning/README.md

 The library is in its early days, and we welcome everyone's feedback and contribution.

-Authors: Bago Amirbekian, Joseph Bradley, Sue Ann Hong, Tim Hunter, Philip Yang
+Maintainers: Bago Amirbekian, Joseph Bradley, Sue Ann Hong, Tim Hunter, Philip Yang

 ## Building and running unit tests